Chapter Thirteen VI

 Most if it is just general aggravation, incomplete or faulty wiring, Janah has become an electrical contractor in two days of Google.
 It takes more skill than flushing toilets and running sinks to look for crack and leaks.
 The building might not have turned into a rainforest, but it would have become a mold and mildew nightmare in a couple of years.

-The reinsurer we tangentially work for wants to pay us a bonus, as the inevitable lawsuits could have easily risen to their indemnity level.
+Naturally, the developer is livid.
 The subcontractors are bonded, but some are fraudulent bonds.
 That oversight arose from the general contractor not doing his homework, in part because the developer wanted everything yesterday.

 Fortunately, the developer sent the contractor several threatening e-mails, which supported the case there was a lot of pressure to cut corners.
 The general replied, warning that some things just took time to do right.
 He’d kept a file of the correspondence, backing the developer into a corner.